chef/chef-web-docs/chef_master/source/config_rb_server_optional_settings.rst

 -----------------------------------------------------
 .. tag server_services_authz

-The **opscode-authz** service is used to handle authorization requests to the Chef server.
+The **opscode-authz** service is used to handle authorization requests from oc_erchef to oc_bifrost in the Chef server.

 .. end_tag